BMW iX2 Review 2025: Price, specs & boot space

 Comfort and design: BMW iX2 interior

 "If the exterior may take some getting used to, the iX2’s interior is standard recent-BMW fare.
-The dash is dominated by a curved display similar to that used in everything from the 1 Series to 7 Series, and in your hands is an arguably too-chunky (but otherwise quite attractive) three-spoke steering wheel.
+The dashboard is dominated by a curved display similar to that used in everything from the 1 Series to 7 Series, and in your hands is an arguably too-chunky (but otherwise quite attractive) three-spoke steering wheel.
 What were once buttons have now mostly migrated to the touchscreen, while the console between the front seats is a semi-floating design and incorporates the small metal starter button, gear selector, hazard switch, driver modes, and a smattering of audio controls."

 Quality and finish